MinetestForFun/ignore/api.md

 Ignore's callback is located inside `callback.lua`.
 It is by default hooked to `minetest.register_on_chat_message`.
 It does all the engine's work while filtering according to ignore lists.

-## 4°) The chatcommand
+## 4°) The chatcommand and privilege

-Ignore's chatcommand, the users' basic interface, is implemented in `chatcommand.lua`.
+Ignore's chatcommand, the users' basic interface, is implemented in `chatcommand.lua`, along with the definition of the `ignore_protection` privilege.
 A configuration key can allow you to disable this file, making ignore pointless.
 The chat command currently handles 5 subcommands :
  - `add` :
     - 1 parameter needed : the player's name
-    - adds the player to the invoker's ignore list, or warn them if they are already ignored
+    - adds the player to the invoker's ignore list if the player isn't protected with the `ignore_protection` privilege, or warn them if they are already ignored
     - note : `add` can be replaced by `+`
  - `del` :
     - 1 parameter needed : the ignored player's name